smartcontractkit/chainlink/.changeset/lazy-ravens-hide.md

 "chainlink": minor
 ---

-bump chainlink-starknet so it builds reports with median gas price
+bump chainlink-starknet so it builds reports with median gas price #updated